armory/docs/content/en/borealis/borealis-get-started.md

 ## Try the Borealis CLI from your machine

 Before you can deploy, make sure that you have the client ID and secret for your deployment target available.
 These are used to authenticate Armory's hosted cloud services to the target cluster.
-Since you are using the Borealis CLI, you do not need to have a service account for authenicating your CLI to the cloud services.
+Since you are using the Borealis CLI, you do not need to have a service account for authenticating your CLI to the cloud services.
 Instead, you will log in manually.

 1. Log in to Armory's hosted cloud services from the CLI: